chillcicada/tntt/README.md

 ## Introduction

-TnTT is a recursive acronym for "Tntt is Not a Tex Thesis Template for Tsinghua University".
-An unofficial Tsinghua University (THU) thesis template based on [Typst][Typst].
+TnTT is a recursive acronym for "Tntt is Not a Tex Thesis Template for Tsinghua University", as an **unofficial** Tsinghua University (THU) thesis template based on [Typst][Typst].

 > [!IMPORTANT]
 >
 > **Currently, it only supports the Comprehensive Thesis Training for undergraduates.
-Since Typst is not yet stable, this template will continuously track the latest released version.
-Therefore, please use the latest version of Typst for editing to ensure you can use new features and reduce compatibility issues.**
+Since Typst is not yet stable, this template will continuously track its latest release.
+Therefore, please use the latest released version of Typst for editing to ensure access to new features and avoid compatibility issues.**

 ## Usage

-You can use this template in the [Typst Web][Typst] application by clicking "Start from template" on the dashboard and searching for `tntt` to create a project, or click [here][Quick Start] to quickly start.
+You can use this template in the [Typst Web][Typst] by clicking "Start from template" on the dashboard and searching for `tntt` to create a project, or simply click [here][Quick Start] to get started quickly.

-Alternatively, you can use the `typst` command-line tool to create a new project with template:
+Alternatively, you can use the `typst` command-line tool to create a new project based on this template:

 ```bash
 typst init @preview/tntt
 ```

-Of course, you can also import this template in any Typst file by adding:
+Of course, you can also import the template in any Typst file by adding:

 ```typst
 #import "@preview/tntt:0.4.1"
 #import tntt: define-config
 ```

-Besides, due to frequency update to the template, you can also clone the source repository to use the nightly version:
+In addition, due to frequency updates, you may clone the source repository to use the latest nightly version:

 ```bash
 git clone https://github.com/chillcicada/tntt.git --depth 1